cdleon/awesome-terminals/README.md

 - Cathode - **[DEPRECATED]** VINTAGE TERMINAL.
 - [Contour](https://contour-terminal.org/) - is a modern, actually fast, modal terminal emulator.
 It aims to be the daily driver of power users looking for modern terminal features.
 - [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) - A good looking terminal emulator which mimics the old cathode display.
-- [eDEX-UI](https://github.com/GitSquared/edex-ui) - A cross-platform, customizable science fiction terminal emulator with advanced monitoring & touchscreen support.
+- [eDEX-UI](https://github.com/GitSquared/edex-ui) - **[DEPRECATED]** A cross-platform, customizable science fiction terminal emulator with advanced monitoring & touchscreen support.
 - [Extraterm](https://github.com/sedwards2009/extraterm) - The swiss army chainsaw of terminal emulators. [https://extraterm.org](https://extraterm.org)
 - [Fig](https://fig.io/) - The next-generation command line.
 The source of truth for your team’s secrets, scripts, and SSH credentials.
 - [Go2Shell](https://zipzapmac.com/Go2Shell) - Opens a terminal window to the current directory in Finder.